Even after six months of hospital treatment, the wound wouldn’t heal; if the infection had persisted, his leg would have needed to be amputated.

 Can you save your placenta?

-The alternative to placenta donation is private placenta storage, meaning your placenta, including the amnion, is stored in a private bank so that it can be available for you or your childโs future use, should it be needed.
+The alternative to placenta donation is private placenta storage, meaning your placenta, including the amnion, is stored in a private bank so that it could be available for you or your child’s potential future use.

-This is typically done as part of cord blood banking, storing the powerful stem cells from your babyโs cord blood along with cord tissue and the placenta.
+This is typically done as part of cord blood banking, storing the powerful stem cells from your baby’s cord blood along with cord tissue and the placenta.
 These cells and tissues are being investigated in numerous clinical trials for their potential in treating a wide variety of injuries and diseases.
+By choosing to preserve this unique biological resource now, you are helping to ensure your family is as prepared as possible for future developments in regenerative medicine, should these promising trials succeed.

 References